PrefectHQ/prefect/docs/cloud/workspaces.md

 Select **Send** to initiate the invitation.

 To add a service account to a workspace, select the Service Accounts **+** icon.
-You can select from a list of existing service accounts configured for the organization.
+You can select from a list of configured service accounts.
 Select a Workspace Role for the service account.
 This will be the initial role for the service account within the workspace.
 A workspace Owner can change this role at any time.
 Select **Share** to finalize adding the service account.